Toilet clogged

 Use a Toilet Auger

-If the plunger doesn't work, you can try using a toilet auger (also called a plumber's snake).
-Insert the auger into the toilet's drain and crank the handle to extend the cable and break up the clog.
+If the plunger doesn't work, use a toilet auger (also called a plumber's snake) to try to clear the blockage.
+Insert the auger into the drain opening and crank the handle to extend the auger cable down the drain.

 Frequently Asked Questions